glomatico/votify/README.md

 Votify can be configured using the command-line arguments or the config file.

-The config file is created automatically when you run Votify for the first time at `~/.votify/config.json` on Linux and `%USERPROFILE%\.votify\config.json` on Windows.
+The config file is created automatically when you run Votify for the first time at `~/.votify/config.ini` on Linux and `%USERPROFILE%\.votify\config.ini` on Windows.

 Config file values can be overridden using command-line arguments.